mapmeld/mingalaba/README.md

 See screenshots in the <a href="https://github.com/slang-group/mingalaba/tree/master/features">Features section</a>.

+## Download

+All of the Electron-packaged apps are available on <a href='https://github.com/slang-group/mingalaba/tree/dist'>the 'dist' branch</a>.

 ## Translating the UI

 Edit the static/translations.json file to add a language.
 If you don't know how